Support . . .

 Especially valuable for releasing when the body has been bent, as in gardening.

-The video guides you through a simple movement called Drawing a Bow.
-This helps focus our intention, our Qi, on a goal, a target . . .
+The video below guides you through some simple, unusually aerobic movements.
+These help clear stuckness and it's associated frustrations, and focus our intention, our Qi, on a goal, a target . . .